What to Do When Your Cat Refuses to Be (Litter) Boxed In

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Generally, cats can teach dogs a thing or two about doing their business.
 If you let them, a dog will walk right past a tree to lift their leg on your neighbor’s car rims, then strategically poop at the bottom of another one’s stoop.
-Besides the fact that cats can be trained to use a human toilet (a story for another time), these diminutive geniuses will politely regulate their BMs to a litter box — that is, until they won’t.
+Besides the fact that cats can be trained to use a human toilet (haven’t you seen Meet the Parents?), these diminutive geniuses will politely regulate their BMs to a litter box — that is, until they won’t.

-Much like us in our bathrooms, it turns out there’s a lot more going on in a litter box than numbers one and two.
-From playing in it to guarding it, most of these behaviors are harmless enough.
+It turns out there’s a lot more going on in a litter box than numbers one and two.
+Come on, think of your own five-step nightly skincare routine — cats have their particular habits, too.
+While they’re not exactly trying the latest pore serum in there, cats do get up to other activities in their litter boxes, including guarding and playing in it.
 But avoiding the litter box altogether?
 Not cool, kitty.
-We caught up with Dr. Niwako Ogata, BVSc, PhD, DACVB, and director of the Purdue Animal Behavior Clinic at Purdue University, to get the scoop on why this happens and what you can do about it.
+We caught up with Dr. Niwako Ogata, director of the Purdue Animal Behavior Clinic at Purdue University, to get the scoop (pun intended) on why this happens and what you can do about it.

 Change is bad

-Okay, change is good but don’t expect your cat to be down with it.
-Many pet owners believe their animals spite pee and revenge poop to show their disapproval for something, i.e. losing sleeping in bed privileges thanks to a new partner.
+OK, change is good, but don’t expect your cat to be down with it.
+Many pet parents believe their animals spite-pee and revenge-poop to show their disapproval for something, like losing sleeping-in-bed privileges thanks to a new partner.
 The argument can be very convincing, especially when they seek out your pillow when there are umpteen less gross, but equally rude, locations to stage a protest.
-But Ogata says anxiety is more likely to blame when a cat won’t use the litter box, and adds that cats are notoriously fussy creatures that may react to the slightest change in their environment, even just a new type of litter.
+But Dr. Ogata says anxiety is more likely to blame when a cat won’t use the litter box and adds that cats are notoriously fussy creatures who may react to the slightest change in their environment — even just a new type of litter.

 Location, location, location

 Most cats prefer larger litter boxes and litter made from small, clay granules (as opposed to silica or wood pellets).
 Some may care not for privacy and avoid litter boxes with lids.
-Ogata also says that you should pass on litter boxes disguised as household objects like side tables and ceramic pots.
+Dr. Ogata also says that you should pass on litter boxes disguised as household objects like side tables and ceramic pots.
 They are purely aesthetic — something your cat will not appreciate (and then will proceed to poop under the bed).
 She adds that “an open shape is better.”
-We think open concept spaces are cool, too.

-“If there is a sudden change in litter box habits, make an appointment with the vet to rule out medical causes,” says Ogata.
+“If there is a sudden change in litter box habits, make an appointment with the vet to rule out medical causes,” Dr. Ogata says.
 Cats can get UTIs, too, which causes pain when they pee.
 They could assume that the litter box has something to do with it and associate pain with it.
 Climbing into and out of a litter box could also present a challenge to an aging, arthritic cat.

 Private and guest baths